abhishek7672/revature2021-info/project1/README.md

 ## Project Description
-The Bank app is a console based application that simulates banking operations.
+The Bank app is a web based application that simulates banking operations.
 A customer can apply for an account, view their balance, and make withdrawals and deposits.
 An employee can view accounts and view account transactions for their customers.

 ## Technologies Used
 * Java version 8
 * MySQL
 * JDBC
+* Html
+* RestApi
+* Javascript
 ## Features
 * As a user, I can login.
 * As a customer, I can apply for a new bank account with a starting balance.